Orthotics & Shoes

 What are Orthotics?

-We evaluate lower extremity alignment and gait, and fabricate prescription orthotic devices for our athletes as well as our diabetic.
+We evaluate lower extremity alignment and gait to fabricate prescription orthotic devices.

 "Best doctor our family has seen in 12 years.
 She is AMAZING!!"